 Geneva Convention.

-• Screening: The eligibility of candidates will be verified by the prospective supervisors, the project manager, and their HR department.
+- Screening: The eligibility of candidates will be verified by the prospective supervisors, the project manager, and their HR department.
 Candidates will be selected based on the following criteria: academic ability and experience with relevant technologies (curriculum vitae, course grades, and previous experience), scientific motivation (application letter) and potential to excel (reference letters).
-Candidates who are not selected will be notified.
+Candidates who are not selected for first-round interview will be notified by the prospective supervisors or their HR, without further motivation.

 We will adopt an open, efficient and transparent recruitment procedure, conforming to the ‘European Charter of Researchers and Code of Conduct for the Recruitment of Researchers’, and no discrimination on gender, race, age, nationality, and ethnic or social origin will be tolerated.